The Soldier's Details

 Mantle was selected in Singapore to work on Burma end of railway and sailed with ‘A’ Force made up of 3,000 men, Green Force disembarking at Victoria Point.
 He may have also worked at Tavoy before Force moved to the railway and their first work camp Kendau, Thetkaw, Meiloe and finally Aungganaung 105 Km camp before being evacuated to Tamarkan, Thailand.
 Whether Mantle was ill before he went to Tamarkan we cannot be sure, however it appears likely.

-After the war Mantle’s remains were moved to Kanchanaburi War Cemetery were at least 90 men from 2/4th were laid to rest.
+After the war Mantle’s remains were moved to Kanchanaburi War Cemetery where at least 90 men from 2/4th were laid to rest.

 Alfred (Norman) Mantle aged 18 years, occupation recorded as builder’s clerk, arrived in Western Australia onboard ‘Otranto’ on 8 February 1927 from London with his family made up of his parents and 3 brothers, Arthur (21) Insurance clerk, Frank 15 years and Peter 10 years both at school.

-As read in the death notices below, Mantle gave to his community.
+As read in the death notices below, Mantle was active in his community.

 He was a Scoutmaster at Shenton Park.